 Procedure Prior to Bill 218 After Bill 218 Ranked Ballot Voting: Ranked ballots allow a voter to rank candidates in order of preference - first choice, second choice, third choice, etc. - instead of just voting for one candidate.
 Permitted through O.Reg 310/16.
 Not permitted.
 Bill 218 removed the option for ranked ballot elections by revoking O.Reg 310/16 and repealing Sections 41.1 and 41.2 of the Act.
-Nomination Day Fourth Friday in July Third Friday in August Alternative Voting Methods: By-laws authorizing the use of vote-counting By-laws authorizing the use of vote-counting Changes the timeline for passing a by-law authorizing the use of equipment and alternative voting methods to be equipment and alternative voting methods to be voting and vote-counting equipment or alternative voting methods. passed on or before May 1 in the year before a regular election. passed on or before May 1 in the year of the election.
+Nomination Day Fourth Friday in July Third Friday in August Alternative Voting Methods: By-laws authorizing the use of vote-counting By-laws authorizing the use of vote-counting Changes the timeline for passing a by-law authorizing the use of equipment and alternative voting methods to be equipment and alternative voting methods to be voting and vote-counting passed on or before May passed on or before May equipment or alternative 1 in the year before a 1 in the year of the voting methods. regular election. election.
 Creation of procedures and forms for alternative voting methods: Changes to the timeline for Clerks to establish procedures and forms for voting and vote-counting equipment and alternative voting methods.
 December 31 in the year before the year of the election.
 Before June 1 in the year of the election.